maxwell-pi/systems-hw/README.md

 ## How to Run

+The docker image may be build with command `docker build -t a3 .` executed at the project top-level directory.
+Then, build the container with `docker run -p 5001:5001 -v $(pwd)/instance:/app/data a3`.
+Visit the running service at http://127.0.0.1:5001/.
+(I used port 5001, as I had conflicts on my Mac using port 5000.)
+The container can be stopped and restarted, and database information will persist.

-Create a virtual environment from `requirements.py`, and then execute `run.py`.
+To run locally, create a virtual environment from `requirements.py`, and then execute `run.py`.

 ## Code Notes